 Capsicum is also known as bell peppers, capsicum is cultivated worldwide it is a key element in many cuisines.
 Capsicum has many names depending on the place and type.
 The spicy varieties are called chili peppers.
 Large mild varieties are called red bell pepper, green bell pepper, yellow bell peppers in the USA, United Kingdom.
 In New Zealand, Australia, South Africa, Singapore, and India it is called capsicum.
 It is also called paprika in some countries.
 Capsicum is native to Mexico and North America.
 China is the largest producer of capsicum.
 The taste of capsicum depends upon the growing conditions.

 Capsicum can be successfully grown in containers, indoors, outdoors, and in backyards.
 Capsicum grows well in sunny locations in warm loamy soils.
 The ideal temperature for growing capsicum is 21 to 20 °C. Capsicum is highly nutritious with vitamins C, B6, and dietary fiber.
 Growing capsicum in the container could be a great idea if you are living in warm regions.
 Capsicum plants can tolerate under 12 °C and sensitive to frost.
 Capsicum grown in containers will produce more fruits than then plant grown on the ground.
 Extremely high temperatures of 33 to 38 °C can cause loss of pollen.

 - Common Name: Capsicum, bell peppers.

-- Family: Capsicum belongs to family of Solanales.
+- Family: Capsicum belongs to a family of Solanales.